 - A nice, succinct intro.
 Iris gets right into what Takipi does and how it’s relevant to the company.

-- Iris knows that the company runs Scala, so instead of sending them to the homepage, she linked to Takipi’s Scala-focused landing page.
+- Iris knows the company runs Scala, so instead of sending them to the homepage, she linked to Takipi’s Scala-focused landing page.

-- She mentions the recipient’s Github page and recent projects to show she’s done her homework.
+- She mentions the recipient’s GitHub page and recent projects to show she’s done her homework.

 Even though you’re sending a cold email campaign to (probably) multiple people, craft each email for one single person.